Prince-K-Ado/ist303_spr25_software_development/slides/week05_slides_pytest.md

 - the only problem is people breaking each other’s code

 ---
-# Upcoming assignments
+# Upcoming assignments (due 2/26)
 Flask Part 3
 - individual assignment
 - more time consuming than prior Flask assignments
-- the only assignment due next week
-- should help a great deal with your team projects
+- should be useful in your team projects

+Group project PART B
+- user stories->tasks, assign tasks, milestone 1.0 (due 3/12), iterations in that milestone